 Move-In Inspection

-It gives your resident a record of the state of their new home, so they can address any immediate issues and feel confident they won’t be charged for anything they didn’t do.
+It gives your resident a record of the state of their new home, so they can address any immediate issues and feel confident they won’t be charged for anything they didn’t damage.

 What Should Be on a Move-In Checklist?